 - Shoddy flooring materials

-- Failure to regular inspect or maintain property
+- Failure to regular inspect or maintain the property

 - Insufficient lighting